History of Champa: Later history of Champa

 What remained of historical Champa was the rump state of Hoa Anh (Kauthara) and the southern principality of Panduranga, where the Cham general Bo Tri-tri proclaimed himself king, and offered vassalage to Lê Thánh Tông.
 Hoa Anh was invaded in 1578 by the forces of the Nguyễn Lords while Panduranga preserved some of its independence.
 This was the starting point of the modern Cham Lords in the principality of Panduranga (Phan Rang, Phan Ri and Phan Thiết).

 The Portuguese's fort on Malacca was counterattacked by the Johor Sultanate along with an expeditionary force from Champa in 1594.
 Cambodia was the refuge of Chams who fled along with Po Chien after Champa lost more lands in 1720 to the Vietnamese.

 When the Ming dynasty in China fell, Chinese refugees fled south and extensively settled on Cham lands and in Cambodia.
 Most of these Chinese were young men, and they took Cham women as wives.
 Their children identified more with Chinese culture.
 This migration occurred in the 17th and 18th centuries.

 The Vietnamese subjugated Phú Yên in 1578, Cam Ranh in 1653, and established the Principality of Thuận Thành in 1695.
 Cham provinces were seized by the Nguyễn domain.
 An anti-Vietnamese rebellion by the Cham occurred in 1728 after the passing away of their ruler Po Saktiraydaputih.
 Panduranga, the last remnant of the Cham Kingdom, fell in 1832 to the Emperor Minh Mạng.

 The Cham Muslim (Cam Baruw) leader Katip Sumat was educated in Kelantan and came back to Champa to declare a Jihad against the Vietnamese after Emperor Minh Mạng's annexation of Champa.
 The Vietnamese coercively fed lizard and pig meat to Cham Muslims and cow meat to Cham Hindus against their will to punish them and assimilate them to Vietnamese culture.
+Emperor Minh Mang ordered his soldiers to collect three Cham heads everyday in response to Cham revolts.
+Many Cham Muslims fled to neighboring Cambodia and Malaysia, making Cambodia the largest Cham diaspora center.
+The killings of Chams under emperor Minh Mạng continued until his death in 1841.